 Spybot: Do not worry about a donation to start because you can always donate 'if you want' at a later date.
 Just scroll down until you see the download button for Spybot Search and Destroy.

 C Cleaner: (Used to be known as Crap Cleaner.
 Seems everything has become politically correct - LOL):

 By Deeli from Richland, WA

-There is a malware Trojan called "DNS Changer" that has infected millions of computers worldwide and if your computer is infected by it you will no longer be able to access the internet because the FBI plans to pull the plug on DNS servers that are currently providing computers infected with the DNS Changer malware.
+There is a malware Trojan called "DNS Changer" that has infected millions of computers worldwide.
+The FBI plans to pull the plug on DNS servers that are currently providing computers infected with the DNS Changer malware.